-Wellness services: Charges for routine care examinations based on the guidelines from the American Medical Association and doctor recommendations.
+Wellness services: Charges for routine care exams based on guidelines from the American Medical Association and doctor recommendations.
 Covered expenses include, but are not limited to, routine physical exams (including well-woman and well-child exams), cancer screenings, and immunizations.